-- Improving the implementation of CRC in the UK
+- Improving the implementation of the CRC in the UK

-CRC is monitored by the UN Committee on the Rights of the Child, a body made up of 18 independent experts.
-These experts are nominated by states that have ratified CRC.
+The CRC is monitored by the UN Committee on the Rights of the Child, a body made up of 18 independent experts.
+These experts are nominated by states that have ratified the CRC.

 States submit reports to the Committee every five years.
-These ‘State Reports’ set out the laws and policies put in place to implement CRC and their impact on children’s enjoyment of the CRC rights it covers.
+These ‘state reports’ set out the laws and policies put in place to implement the CRC and their impact on children’s enjoyment of their rights contained in the treaty.